vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 DNS Server
 ----------

-If the targeted machine is running a DNS Server and we have possible domain name, we may try to figure out A, MX, AAAA records or try zone-transfer to figure out other possible domain names.
+If the targeted machine is running a DNS Server and we have a possible domain name, we may try to figure out A, MX, AAAA records or try zone-transfer to figure out other possible domain names.

 ::